nicksome168/nicksome168/README.md

 # 👋 Hello

-📍 I'm a ComSci graduate student at NYU Courant in nyc
+📍 A ComSci graduate student at NYU Courant

-💼 I'm looking for a 2024 Software Engineer position
+💼 Looking for 2024 SWE jobs

-💻 I love web app development and public cloud services

-Feel free to hit me up and have a chat! 😊
+💻 Skilled in cloud and platform

 &nbsp;